QuentinRa/blog.quentinra.dev/games/_knowledge/game-design/index.md

 You would also have to define the stats of the player

-* is there HP, MP, ATK, ...?
+* Is there HP, MP, ATK, ...?
-* is there stamina?
+* Is there a notion of stamina?
-* is there an inventory? what's its size? etc.
+* Is there an inventory? what's its size? etc.

-For instance, if you are making a zombie game, you may add a stat "infected" turning the player in a zombie if the stat reached 100.
+For instance, if you are making a zombie game, you may add a stat "infected" turning the player into a zombie if the stat reaches 100.

 #### User Interfaces

 * What's shown on the screen?
     * Is there a mini-map?
-    * Is there some skills shortcuts?
+    * Are there some skills shortcuts?
     * Is there a life/mana/stamina bar?
     * Is there an icon for the settings? the sound?
-    * Is there icons for other players?
+    * Are there icons for other players?
     * Is there a chat?
 * What are the screens of your game? <small>(draw a mockup)</small>
     * Inventory?